Wong Kam-sing: Background

-Policy Vision
+Career

 During his tenure as the Secretary for the Environment, Wong has introduced a number of policy blueprints to establish the direction, targets and roadmaps for policies on air quality, waste reduction and recycling, nature conservation, climate change and energy.
-He announced the Hong Kong Environmental Report 2012-2022 in June 2022 and used six “I” to illustrate the environmental policies and measures during the past ten years from 2012 to 2022:
+He announced the Hong Kong Environmental Report 2012-2022 in June 2022 and used six “I” to illustrate the environmental policies and measures during the past ten years from 2012 to 2022: interaction, innovation, integration, improvement, investment, infrastructure.